Abraham ibn Daud: Works

 His chronicle, a work written in Hebrew in 1161 under the title of Sefer ha-Qabbalah (ספר הקבלה; some manuscripts give the title as Seder ha-Qabbalah, i.e. the "Order of Tradition"), in which he fiercely attacked the contentions of Karaism and justified Rabbinic Judaism by the establishment of a chain of traditions from Moses to his own time, is replete with valuable general information, especially relating to the time of the Geonim and to the history of the Jews in Spain.

-In his book he attempted to explain how the pre-Inquisition Spanish Jewish community became the centre of the Jewish world by claiming that four rabbis from Babylonia, which had been the centre of Jewish scholarship for centuries, were travelling across the Mediterranean by ship in 990.
-Their ship was captured by a royal Spanish fleet and all four rabbis were sold into slavery at different points around the Mediterranean.
+In his book, he attempted to explain how the pre-Inquisition Spanish Jewish community became the centre of the Jewish world by claiming that four rabbis from the Talmudic academies in Babylonia (Lower Mesopotamia), which had been the centre of Jewish scholarship for centuries, were travelling across the Mediterranean by ship in 990.
+Their ship was captured by a royal Spanish fleet, and all four were sold into slavery at different points around the Mediterranean.
 In each place where the rabbis were sold as slaves, the local Jewish communities bought their freedom.
-One of the slaves was Rabbi Hanoch ben Moshe who was freed in the Spanish city of Córdoba.
+One of the slaves was Hanoch ben Moses, who was freed in Córdoba.
 When he began attending Torah classes and giving brilliant answers to questions, the community recognized him as a prodigious scholar and made him their leader; this transferred what Dara Horn called the 'crown of Torah' from Babylonia to Spain.

 The account described in Sefer ha-Qabbalah contains numerous impossibilities and inaccuracies.
-Jewish historian Gerson Cohen noted that the alleged leader of the Spanish royal fleet, Abd al-Rahman III, died some thirty years before the story took place, and that the legend of Rabbi Moshe, disguised as a pauper, surprising scholars in a Torah study session was nearly identical to the rise of Hillel the Elder.
+Jewish historian Gerson Cohen noted that the alleged leader of the Spanish royal fleet, Abd al-Rahman III, died some thirty years before the story took place, and that the legend of Rabbi Moshe disguised as a pauper and surprising scholars in a Torah study session was nearly identical to the rise of Hillel the Elder.

+The work was written in the aftermath of the Almohad persecutions of the Jewish community of al-Andalus and subsequent Jewish refugee establishment in the Christian world.
+Although Cohen has argued that Sefer ha-Qabbalah is an esoteric or messianic text with hidden meanings to explain its contradictions and errors, Eve Krakowski explains it as an affirmation of Jewish historical consciousness, with decisions made for polemical reasons and to counter Christian historical narratives.

-An astronomical work written by him in 1180 is favourably noticed by Isaac Israeli the Younger.
-His philosophical work, al-ʿaqida l-Rafiya (The Sublime Faith), written in 1168, in Arabic, has been preserved in two Hebrew translations: one by Solomon ben Labi, with the title Emunah Ramah; the other by Samuel Motot.
+An astronomical work written by him in 1180 is favourably noticed by Isaac Israeli ben Joseph.
+His philosophical work, al-ʿaqida l-Rafiya "The Sublime Faith", written in 1168, in Arabic, has been preserved in two Hebrew translations: one by Solomon ben Labi, with the title Emunah Ramah; the other by Samuel Motot.
 Labi's translation was retranslated into German and published by Simshon Weil.